claudivanfilho/aws-lambda-redis-terraform-app/README.md

 To deploy the Lambda function from your local machine, follow these steps:

 - rename `env` to `.env` and add your redis database url
+- Install the AWS CLI and Terraform CLI on your local machine.
+- Create an AWS account and generate `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+- Configure your AWS credentials with `aws configure`
 - Initialize Terraform:

 ```shell